 Batia left Syria without her parents at the age of 12.
 She, her brother and grandmother were granted temporary exit visas under the ruse that her grandmother would need someone to care for her (Batia) and that the women would need a chaperone (her brother).
 A big part of her former life was hiding: keeping one’s identity private, not revealing anything voluntarily, in order to avoid harassment as a Jewish person.
 Vestiges of this still follow her around in her current life.

 Batia remembers hiding her lack of proper clothing under her coat until others stepped in to buy them for her.
-In her current life, she takes pride in being able afford to choose her own clothing.
-It’s a simple, everyday task she doesn’t take for granted.
+In her current life, she takes pride in being able to afford to choose her own clothing.
+It’s a simple, everyday right she doesn’t take for granted.